pbv-public/fastify-firestore-service/docs/api.md

 ```

 Notice that `BODY` is defined as a getter function, not a static member
 variable.
-The reason is that multiple subclasses call `super.BODY` to extend
+The reason is that subclasses will call `super.BODY` to extend
 the object.
 They each need their own copy of the schema (which the getter
 creates and returns).
 If they both built from the same copy, it would cause
 internal problems with the schema object.